 - Highly displaceable surface for performing ligand exchange with proteins or other ligands.
-Molecules with thiols or amine will readily displace citrate from the surface and strongly associated with gold or silver surfaces.
+Molecules with thiols or amines will readily displace citrate from the surface and strongly associate with gold or silver surfaces.

 - Small change to hydrodynamic diameter – TEM measured diameter is very close to hydrodynamic diameter as measured with DLS.

-Representative Source: Trisodium Citrate (Sigma Aldrich XXX, XXX)
+Representative Source: Trisodium citrate dihydrate (Sigma Aldrich, 71402)

 - Negatively charged